chinamike65/hugo-tuolesi/content/book5/book5en.md

 According to the difference in strength, thickness, etc., these sixteen kinds of innate affliction obstacles are further divided into nine or eighty-one grades.

-The classification method of the nine grades is: big afflictions are divided into three grades, large and medium, large and medium, and large and small; medium afflictions are divided into three grades, medium-large, medium-medium, and medium-small; small There are three kinds of troubles, the big in the small, the medium in the small, and the small in the small.
+The classification method of the nine grades is: big afflictions are divided into three grades, large and medium, large and medium, and large and small; medium afflictions are divided into three grades, medium-large, medium-medium, and medium-small; small There are three kinds of afflictions, the big in the small, the medium in the small, and the small in the small.

 The classification method of the eighty-one grades is: there are nine grades of afflictions born in the desire realm, thirty-six grades each in the form realm and formless realm, for a total of eighty-one grades.